coot/EnchantedVim/README.markdown

 prevents from double escaping when resuing the command from command history).
 You still need to escape backslashes when you run `vim +/\\vpat` from the command line, e.g. `vim +"/\\vpattern" file.vim`.

+If you set `g:SortEditArgs = 1` the arguments for `:edit` like commands will be reordered.
+This allows to use `:edit file.txt +/pattern` which will be reordered into `:edit +/pattern file.txt`.

 ## How it works
 It simply injects `\v` at the beginning of your pattern *after you press enter*